Carnagion/dissertation/diss/diss.typ

 === Delay <section:delay>

 The delay for an aircraft $i$ is defined as the difference between its landing or take-off time $t_i$ and its _base time_ $b_i$ -- the latter of which is defined as the time the aircraft enters the local airspace (for arrivals) or as the time the aircraft enters the runway queue and finishes lining up (for departures).
-The aircraft's delay cost $c_d (i)$, defined in @eq:delay-cost, is then calculated as the delay squared, and is equivalent to the following function:
+The aircraft's delay cost $c_d (i)$ -- defined in @eq:delay-cost -- is then calculated as the delay squared, and is equivalent to the following function:

 $ c_d (i) = (t_i - b_i)^2 $